 [A full-course (Y) counts as two half-courses.]
 If a student has already taken any of these courses at the graduate level, they may petition the Associate Chair for Graduate Studies to have other courses substituted.

 In addition to course work, students are required to take two comprehensive examinations in the two chosen major fields of sociology.
 The comprehensive examination helps students familiarize themselves with the literature in the field and synthesize the literature in order to address research issues, and it provides broad background preparation for teaching in the field in the future.
-Comprehensive exams may be taken in the following areas: Sociology of Crime and Law; Sociology of Culture; Family; Gender; Health & Mental Health; Immigration and Ethnicity; Life Course and Aging; Political Sociology; Qualitative Methods and Quantitative Methods; Social Demography; Social Networks; Social Policy; Theory; Urban Sociology; Work, Stratification and Markets.
+Comprehensive exams may be taken in the following areas: Colonialism, Racialization & Indigeniety, Sociology of Crime and Law; Sociology of Culture; Family; Gender; Global Migration, Health & Mental Health; Colonialism, Race & Indigeniety; Life Course and Aging; Political Sociology; Qualitative Methods and Computational and Quantitative Methods; Social Demography; Social Networks; Social Policy; Theory; Urban Sociology; Work, Stratification and Markets.

 Browse the Comprehensive Exam page to see current committees, reading lists and details of our comprehensive exam policy.